 - Remarks: Stairs are quite steep.
 Do be careful if you bring your kids!

-2. Kek Lok Tong Ipoh
+2. Kek Lok Tong

-But the inconspicuous outer appearance belies a magnificent cavern with benches and Buddhist and Taoist statues!
+The exterior of Kek Look Tong is notably less flashy than the other temple.
+But the inconspicuous outer appearance hides a magnificent cavern with benches and Buddhist and Taoist statues!

 It’s cooler in the cave than outside.

-You can view stalactites and stalagmites and other interesting rock formations up close in Kek Lok Tong.
+And you can view stalactites and stalagmites and other interesting rock formations up close inside the temple.

 Altogether, the whole compound is around 12 acres.
 This includes a well-maintained garden at the back of the temple!

-And now, visitors can take a paddle boat ride down the river outside of the cave temple.
+Visitors can take a paddle boat ride down the river outside of the cave temple.
 Or cycle around the cave to take in the scenery.

 See more pictures of Kek Lok Tong.